Joints & Mobility

 Cue collagen

-Collagen is also the most abundant protein – and the most abundant substance – in cartilage, second only to water.
-There are nearly two dozen types of collagen, but three types make up 80-90& of the collagen in the body, specifically Types I, II, and III.
-Types I and III are found mainly in skin, bones, ligaments and tendons; joint cartilage is mostly Type II collagen.
+In joint cartilage, collagen is also the most abundant protein and second only to water in quantity.
+While there are nearly two dozen types of collagen, three dominate the body’s makeup, making up 80-90% of the collagen in the body: Types I, II, and III.

 Maintaining collagen levels